Data-Epic/intermediate_project/README.md

 # WEEK ONE TASK
-We extracted a date pattern from a text string using python regular expression function (REGEX).
+I extracted a date pattern from a bunch of text strings using python regular expression (REGEX), I used findall function from re library for the extraction.